 Recreational drugs are chemical substances taken for enjoyment, or leisure purposes, rather than for medical reasons.
 Recreational drugs can include anything from alcohol, tobacco or even Adderall.
 When a person uses recreational drugs, it is for the sole purpose of enjoyment or they think bettering their life.
-A person who uses recreational drugs do not necessarily use them every day or have and addiction, but they more so use them not very often.
+A person who uses recreational drugs do not necessarily use them every day or have an addiction, but they more so use them not very often.
 They may only use them once in a blue moon or a few days a week.
 They have not yet developed an addiction and urge to need the drug every day or even more than once a day.

 Although using recreational drugs doesn’t determine that a person may have an addiction but that is how many addictions begin.
 People use recreational drugs and are able to control them and they believe they do not have a problem but before they know it, addiction has developed.
 Even once an addiction has developed they may not even realize it and could be in denial.

 Recreational drugs are chemical substances which are used for pleasure.
 There are many reasons people try recreational drugs.
-These include:

 - Their friends are doing it, and they don’t want to feel left out, or not cool

 - They are interested in experimenting with the effects, and seeing what happens when they take drugs

 - They may feel drugs give them new experiences or perspectives

 - They make them feel more relaxed, or more confident when relating to others